 Dominating over the competition means setting yourself apart from others.
 Why should people do business with you?
 One of the most powerful ways to set yourself apart is becoming known for benefiting the world or local community.

-Do you have a clear identity, a mission or purpose that defines you and drives your company to action?
+Do you have a clear identity, a mission, or a purpose that defines you and drives your company to action?
 This can’t be a hidden document in the CEO’s desk drawer.
-Your customers and employees alike must know who you are, what you stand for and why you do business.
+Your customers and employees alike must know who you are, what you stand for, and why you do business.